ros-hybrid-behaviour-planner/so_data/README.md

 A `buffer` can be handed over as a parameter as this is standard for all decision mechanisms.
 But it is currently not used in the decision or rather `calc_value()` implementation.

-`probablity` is the exploration probability.
+`probablity` is the exploration probability which is stored in the value variable of the DecisionPattern.
 With this probability, the state will be set to `Exploration`.
 Otherwise, `Exploitation` will be set as the state.
-`probability` is assigned to the value of the decision mechanism.

 ##### Exploration